Sustainability

 Staff portfolio

-Highly skilled and talented employees form the foundation of the Group’s long-term growth and success.
-As of 2023, we had approximately 9,100 employees and the breakdown is as follows.
+Our group’s development relies on skilled and capable employees.
+As of 2024, we had approximately 8,900 employees and the breakdown is as follows.

 Talent retention

-The Group adheres to the “Labour Law of the People’s Republic of China” and the “Labour Contract Law of the People’s Republic of China”, ensuring that recruitment and employment practices are conducted fairly and consistently.
-Our comprehensive Staff Handbook can address key issues such as compensation and dismissal, recruitment and promotion, working hours, rest periods and so on to foster equal opportunities within the workplace.
-This year, our employee turnover rate is 27.4%, which remains below our target rate of 30.0%, supporting our long-term goal of retaining talent3.
+The Group strictly adheres to the Labor Law of the People’s Republic of China and the Labor Contract Law of the People’s Republic of China, ensuring fairness and consistency in recruitment and employment practices.
+Our Staff Handbook covers key issues such as remuneration and termination, recruitment and promotion, working hours, and leave, to promote equal opportunities within the workplace.
+This year, our employee turnover rate was 19.2%, below the target rate of 30%, demonstrated our efforts of retaining talents.

 Labour health and safety

-In addition to occupational health and safety, we are committed to supporting the health and wellbeing of our employees.
-The Group provides employees with complimentary health checks annually to identify potential health issues and boost employee morale in the workplace.
-To enhance their overall wellness, we have launched health awareness training programmes to provide health tips such as cold prevention and emotional management.
+Beyond occupational health and safety, we are committed to supporting the overall health and well-being of our employees.
+This includes providing annual free health examinations to help identify potential health issues.
+We also offer necessary psychological support services to assist employees in maintaining good mental health.
+To further enhance employees’ overall wellness, we have introduced health awareness training programs, covering topics such as cold prevention and emotional management, to promote a culture of health and well-being within the organization.

 Training and development